macropay-solutions/php-framework-docs/events.md

 > [!NOTE]
 > Regardless of which dispatch style you choose, the event dispatcher automatically hydrates the `OrderShipped` object so that both synchronous and queued listeners receive the exact same typed `$event` object in `handle(OrderShipped $event)`.

+<a name="payload-array-shapes"></a>
+### Payload Array Shapes: Class vs. String Events

+When dispatching events using arrays, the shape of the array you pass depends entirely on the type of event you are dispatching:

+**1. Class-Based Events (Use Associative Arrays)** When dispatching an event by its class string, the array is passed to the IoC container to build the event object.
+The array **must be associative**, where the keys exactly match the variable names in the Event's `__construct()` method:

+    // ✅ Correct: Container maps 'order' to __construct(Order $order)
+    event(OrderShipped::class, ['order' => $order]);

+    // ❌ WRONG: Container doesn't know which parameter this belongs to event(OrderShipped::class, [$order]);

+**2. String-Based Events (Use Indexed Lists)**
+When dispatching a purely string-named event, no object is constructed.
+The array elements are unpacked sequentially into the Listener's `handle()` method.
+The array **must be a positional list**:

+    // ✅ Correct: Maps to handle(User $user, string $ip) in exact order event('user.login', [$user, '192.168.1.1']);

+    // ⚠️ Note: Associative arrays will work if the order or keys match perfectly,
+    // but indexed lists guarantee strict positional mapping and avoid PHP 8 named-argument errors. event('user.login', ['user' => $user, 'ip' => '192.168.1.1']);

 <a name="dispatching-events-after-database-transactions"></a>
 ### Dispatching Events After Database Transactions